- Work hard so you're taken seriously

-Cory and Lyndon avoid conflict as co-workers by having their own clearly defined role (Lyndon takes care of the business from a financial perspective and Corey takes care of customers/suppliers).
+Cory and Lyndon avoid conflict as co-workers by having their own clearly defined role (Lyndon takes care of the business from a financial perspective and Cory takes care of customers/suppliers).
 However, both still expect each other to know what’s going on with the business at all times.

 Via regular meetings and constant chatter on a day-to-day basis, they communicate openly.
-Corey says, 'We always go to each other for help, and share thoughts on how things should be run.'
+Cory says, 'We always go to each other for help, and share thoughts on how things should be run.'
 This means there are no nasty surprises when things don’t go to plan.

 Understand it’s give and take

 It's easy to overreact or be blind-sighted when you're working with your own siblings.
-To avoid this from happening, Corey says you need to remember 'nothing’s ever even.
+To avoid this from happening, Cory says you need to remember 'nothing’s ever even.
 Working together is all about give and take.'
 For example, Cory has a young family so it’s often Lyndon who stays back late when things need to get done.
 But Cory puts in the extra effort when he has the time.